-The Legend items dialog of the legend item tab provides following functionalities (see Figure 56b)):
+The Legend items dialog of the legend item tab provides following functionalities (see Figure 8.6b)):

 The legend items window lists all legend items and allows to change item order, edit layer names, remove and restore items of the list.
 After changing the symbology in the QGIS main window you can click on update to adapt the changes in the legend element of the print composer.
+The item oder can be changed using the Up and Down buttons or with Drag and Drop functionality.